 The Los Angeles Fire & Police Pensions (LAFPP) private equity program includes a portfolio dedicated to Specialized Managers.
-The Specialized private equity portfolio allows for first-, second-, and third-time funds, that are approximately $100 million to $500 million in size, to participate in the program.
+The Specialized private equity portfolio includes 1) first-, second-, and third-time funds, and 2) target fund size of approximately $100 million to $500 million.
 This portfolio strives for diversification among strategies (buyout, venture capital, special situations), sectors, and geographies.

 LAFPP’s Specialized Manager program dates back to 1996.
-Since that time, LAFPP has made commitments to Specialized private equity emerging managers that have included firms with minority-, women- and Lesbian, Gay, Bisexual, Transgender and Queer- (LGBTQ) ownership.
+Since that time, LAFPP has made commitments to Specialized private equity emerging managers that have included firms with minorities-, women-, LGBTQ- (Lesbian, Gay, Bisexual, Transgender and Queer), persons with disabilities-, and/or US Military veterans- ownership.
 Additionally, LAFPP has made fund commitments to emerging managers that are based in the City of Los Angeles or California, or targeted investments in economically disadvantaged markets.
-LAFPP uses the services of two private equity investment managers, Portfolio Advisors and Fairview Capital, who review and underwrite potential funds prior to presenting these funds to the Board for consideration.
+LAFPP currently uses the services of one private equity investment consultant, Portfolio Advisors, who review and underwrite potential funds prior to presenting these funds to the Board for consideration.

 All investment management firms interested in contracting with LAFPP must abide by applicable City of Los Angeles and LAFPP Board policies, laws, and regulations, including the ones highlighted below.

 If you have any questions, please contact Investments Staff by phone at (213) 279-3020 or by email at firstname.lastname@example.org.
 Due to contracting restrictions as described in the ordinance and policies below, we encourage contact with Investments Staff rather than LAFPP’s Board members, as contacting individual Board members may result in your firm being disqualified from consideration.